lifeforms/crs-dev-tool/README.md

 Shell script for automating some common CRS development functions.

+Using Docker, it allows you to develop the CRS on your local machine without any infrastructure.

+Necessary dependencies: awk, curl, Docker, git.

 Currently tested only on macOS, will accept patches to improve this.

-Necessary dependencies: awk, curl, Docker, git.

 ## Installation